CS-Swansea/induction-cookbook/README.md

 >Staff members should use the [expenses claim system](https://intranet.swan.ac.uk/FinanceForms/Default.aspx).
 Postgrads need to use a paper-based system - see [forms and documents](https://cs.swan.ac.uk/~cssimonr/resources/).

 #### Where do I order new equipment for my research?
 >Submit a request via [ABW](https://abw.swansea.ac.uk/BusinessWorld/Login/Login.aspx?ReturnUrl=%2fBusinessWorld) (or ask your supervisor to do this for you).
-Your equipment will then be delivered to Engineering Stores (smaller items are often collected by Julie on your behalf – find her in Computational Foundry room 105).
+Your equipment will then be delivered to Engineering Stores.

 #### What about basic equipment, such as paper, stationery or batteries?
 >Pop down to Computational Foundry room 015 and ask Katie.
 For yearly items (i.e., diaries, calendars, wall planners), keep an eye out for Julie's annual email to place your request.